Texas Instruments

 Acquisition in 2000

-Burr-Brown, a subsidiary of Texas Instruments, specializes in the development, manufacturing, and marketing of high-performance analog and mixed-signal integrated circuits.
-The company focuses on producing converters and amplifiers that cater to the needs of various industries, particularly in internet appliances and communications systems.
-By providing advanced signal-processing solutions, Burr-Brown enables its clients to effectively meet their technical requirements and enhance the performance of their products.
+Burr-Brown, a subsidiary of Texas Instruments, specializes in the development and manufacturing of high-performance analog and mixed-signal integrated circuits.
+The company focuses on producing converters and amplifiers that meet the signal-processing needs of various applications, particularly in internet appliances and communications systems.
+By providing advanced analog products, Burr-Brown supports manufacturers in achieving optimal performance and efficiency in their electronic systems.
+Its innovative solutions cater to a wide range of industries, underscoring its commitment to excellence in signal processing technology.

 Widcomm